When it comes to UPF fabric and UV protection clothing, there's one question I get all the time:

 The disappointing truth: not really!

 While most fabrics do provide some level of protection, their UPF ratings are not all equal or as high as you may think.
 They should have a UPF rating above 50 (UPF 50+) for their UV protection fabrics.
 Here we want to break down the factors for choosing the best sun protection fabrics

 What does UPF mean?

 To make it clear ...

-A UPF protection clothing with rate 50 means that only 2% (1/50th) of the Ultraviolet rays can penetrate the UPF fabrics.
+A UPF protection clothing with rate 50 means that only 2% (1/50th) of the Ultraviolet rays can penetrate the UV blocking fabrics.
 So the bigger the UPF rating is, The more UV protective the clothing is.